MateoLa/avatares/README.md

 end
 ```

-Avatares assumes that `current_user` method can be used to access the avatarable in your controllers.
-If not provide an alternative method in `config.avatabrable_instance` (eg. @user).
+Avatares assumes that `current_user` can be used to access the avatarable in your controllers.
+If not provide an alternative method in `config.avatabrable_instance =` (eg. @user).

 #### Choosing Fonts

-To see what fonts can be choosen open up a terminal and type ```$ convert -list font```.
+To see what fonts can be choosen open up a terminal and type `$ convert -list font`.

 Over docker run:
 ```sh